 Still, the results kept coming, because, remember, Baez was a unicorn, insanely talented even among his insanely talented peers in professional baseball.
 He hit .333/.383/.596 at Single-A in 2012 at age 19, when the median age for that league was 22, and then .294/.346/.638 at Double-A at age 20, where the median age was 25.
 The warning signs that had dogged him since high school—those big strikeout rates and low contact ability—kept coming up, and yet somehow continued not to matter.
 The Cubs called him up in early August 2014.
 In his debut with the big club, against the Rockies at Coors Field, Baez hit a 12th-inning, game-winning home run.
 That's some unicorn shit.

-But that would be the high point of his season.
+It would also prove to be the high point of his season.
 Big-league pitchers quickly learned to exploit his extraordinary aggressiveness, and started throwing the ball where Baez just couldn't hit it, much as he tried.
 And he tried, over and over again.
 By the end of the year, Baez was hitting just .169, with a scant nine home runs and an astonishing 95 strikeouts in 229 plate appearances.
 Among players with as many trips to the dish, his 41.5 percent whiff rate in 2014 was the worst in big-league history.